-Most Career Fairs are an excellent opportunity for you to gather information about career fields and specific organizations.
+Most Career Fairs are excellent opportunities for you to gather information about career fields and specific organizations.

-The Career Fair is designed so that you can have informal conversations with employer representatives about career opportunities.
-All undergraduates and graduate students are welcome to Career Fairs and we we will post any Career Fair information to the announcements section on myoc as well as the Career Services page under Calendar of Events.
+A Career Fair is designed so you can have informal conversations with employer representatives about career opportunities.
+All OC undergraduates and graduate students are welcome to Career Fairs.
+We post Career Fair info to the Announcements section on myOC as well as to the “Upcoming Events” page here on our Career Services site.

 - Do not hesitate to approach a representative or join a group already in discussion.
-This shows you are confidant and comfortable discussing your field of study.
+This shows you are confident and comfortable discussing your field of study.

 - You can go with or without a resume.
-You are encouraged to go to the Career Fair to learn, but most employers accept resumes for their future needs of prospective employees.
+You are encouraged to go to the Career Fair to learn, but most employers accept resumes for their current or future employee needs.

 How to prepare:

-- Check the employer list in advance to identify which organizations you'd like to speak with.
-At larger Career Fairs, map out the building and make an outline of where you will attend first so that you are not going in circles.
+- Check the employer list in advance to identify which organizations you’d like to speak with.
+At larger Career Fairs, map out the building and make an outline of where you will attend first so you’re not going in circles.

-- If you are planning to bring your resume, have it critiqued in advance and bring multiple copies.
+- If you plan to bring your resume, have it critiqued in advance and bring multiple copies.